 Autism can have a serious impact on education and employment.
 In fact, 85% of college-educated people with autism are unemployed.
-The level of support provided by the national and local authorities, and societal attitudes are crucial factors in determining the quality of life of those with ASD.
+The level of support provided by the national and local authorities, and societal attitudes are crucial factors in determining the quality of life of those with autism.

 During well-child visits, the pediatrician evaluates their behavior and development.
 If there are any developmental delays or behaviors that signal autism, the pediatrician will provide a referral to a developmental pediatrician or pediatric neurologist.
 There are screening tests for autism like the M-CHAT that is given to toddlers.
 However, the diagnosis of autism is missed or delayed in many people, particularly girls and women.

 There are no blood or medical tests to diagnose the disorder.
-The symptoms and signs of ASD can be identified by collecting information and testing.
+The symptoms and signs of autism can be identified by collecting information and testing.
 Surveillance and developmental monitoring is an ongoing and active process of watching the growth of a child.
 Encouraging conversations between family and support providers about the abilities and skills of the child is key.

-Autism Spectrum Disorder can sometimes be detected at the age of eighteen months or earlier.
+Autism Spectrum can sometimes be detected at the age of eighteen months or earlier.
 When a child is two years of age, a diagnosis by an experienced doctor can be very reliable.
 Many children, however, don’t receive a final diagnosis till an older age.
 This delay in intervention can deprive them of the early help they need.

 Children with autism are able to interact and communicate well if they are given timely access to psychosocial interventions based on evidence.
-It is very important to monitor the effects of autism on children’s development to ensure child’s health care.
-There are resources and advocacy groups for children with ASD.
+It is very important to monitor the effects of autism on children’s development to ensure the child’s health care.
+There are resources and advocacy groups for children with autism.

 Signs and symptoms:

-Sometimes children show signs of autism spectrum disorder in early childhood.
+Sometimes children show signs of autism spectrum in early childhood.
 This can include reduced eye contact, indifference to caregivers, or lack of response to their name.
 Other autism-affected children may develop normally at an early age, but they suddenly become aggressive or withdrawn or lose language skills.
 These signs and symptoms can be seen by the age of two years.

 Social Communication and Interaction Skills: